Matthew Hussey: Authorship

 In 2013, Hussey released a book titled Get The Guy: Learn Secrets of the Male Mind to Find the Man You Want and the Love You Deserve.
 The book was a New York Times bestseller.
 He has written a column in Cosmopolitan since 2015.

 In May 2024, his book Love Life: How to Raise Your Standards, Find Your Person, and Live Happily (No Matter What) debuted at #3 on the New York Times nonfiction advice/how to bestseller charts.

 Views

 Hussey believes that while technology has made modern dating more efficient, it may not necessarily lead to successful long-term relationships.

 Personal life

 Hussey's brother, Stephen, often appears on videos on Hussey's YouTube channel and writes content for Hussey's site.
 Their father Steve has been involved with Get the Guy.

 In 2018, Hussey was in a relationship with American singer Camila Cabello after he met her while on the Today Show.
 They broke up in 2019.

-In 2020, Hussey began a relationship with French Audrey Le Strat.
+In 2020, Hussey began a relationship with Frenchwoman Audrey Le Strat.
 While in London, the couple got engaged in February 2022.
 In October 2023, they married in Sicily.
+In fall 2025, Le Strat gave birth to their first child, a son.